 - ¨ FFD is now turning to individuals and foundations outside of Israel asking them to assist us in our vital work.
 We particularly need donations that will help us:

-- Purchase and maintain a delivery Van and a delivery truck.
+- Purchase another delivery Van and maintain our delivery Van and a delivery truck.

 - Develop our computer network and warehouse management software.

-- Create in-service training programs for our volunteers.
+- Expanding in-service training programs for our volunteers.

 - Expand our web site in Hebrew and English.